 Charlotte Church has recently put in her two cents to add to the antics of, dare I say her name again, Miley Cyrus.

-It seems Miss Church became engaged with as she describes it as the “online pissing contest” between Sinead O’Connor and Miley.
-Charlotte spoke of the over sexualisation of women in the music industry today and of how she was exposed to the same treatment too in her younger years.
+It seems Miss Church became engaged with what she describes as the “online pissing contest” between Sinead O’Connor and Miley.
+Charlotte spoke of the over-sexualisation of women in the music industry today and of how she was exposed to the same treatment too in her younger years.

 The singer also talks about how the industry likes to keep child stars young and fully exploit that image as far as they can until the artist reaches adulthood and suddenly turn that image on its feet completely by using the artist as a ‘sex’ symbol.

 “There was a big clamour to cover my breasts as they wanted to keep me as young as possible…Then it became, ‘You should definitely get them out, they look great.'”Charlotte Church